benjaminsnorris/bennorris.com/_drafts/shiny-thoughts.md

 Beetee’s phrase is that hijacking is “a type of fear conditioning.”
 And that’s exactly what OCD is.

-Fear is triggered, typically due to an intrusive thought, or obsession.
-When they come, your body feels distress and your mind has an urge to neutralize the threat; to perform a compulsion.
-Acting on that urge alleviates the distress in the immediate term, but it also reinforces the danger of the threat to your mind.
-Over time, you become conditioned to this fear and build an unconscious reaction to the intrusive thoughts to where you are performing a compulsion before even realizing it.
+Fear is triggered, typically due to intrusive thoughts—obsessions.
+When they come, your body feels distress and your mind has an urge to neutralize the threat—compulsions.
+Acting on that urge alleviates the immediate distress, but it also reinforces the danger of the threat to your mind.
+Over time, you become conditioned to this fear and build an unconscious reaction to the intrusive thoughts to where you can be performing a compulsion before even realizing it.

 My realization from these couple experiences in therapy, and the dystopian fictional example, is that we can truly learn over time to differentiate between the thoughts in my mind.
 Those that are from OCD have a certain taste and texture to them.